ToroidalFox/abwaves/README.md

 Generate images with **ab**stract **waves**.

-## Usage
+## Usage(TBD)

-Currently this repo does not provide any friendly instruction, and usage is not even allowed as the license hasn't been decided yet.
+Currently this repo does not provide any friendly instruction.
 `--release` is recommended for significantly faster image generation.

 ## License